-Risk It considers the risks and uncertainty inherent in the business model of the company.
-It does not consider the risks and uncertainty inherent in the business model of the company.
-Usage It helps in achieving a larger value of a company's worth which may reflect in the increased market share of the company.
+SI.No.
+Basis Wealth Maximization Profit Maximization 1.
+Definition It is defined as the management of financial resources aimed at increasing the value of the stakeholders of the company. financial resources aimed at incregion the value of the stakeholders financial resources aimed at increasing the profit of the company.
+2. Focus Focuses on incresig the value of the stakeholders of the company in the long term. e stakeholders of the company company in the short term.
+3. Risk It considers the risks and uncertainty inherent in the business model of the company. ent in the business model of uncertainty inherent in the business 4.
+Usage It helps in achieving a large value of a company's worth which may reflect in the increaed market share of the company.
 It helps in achieving efficiency in the company's day-to-day operations to make the business profitable.

-1.6 THE AGENCY RELATIONSHIP AND COSTS
+1.4 THE AGENCY RELATIONSHIP AND COSTS

-Q14.
+Q12.
 Define:

-- (a) Agency Relationship - (b) Costs
+- (a) Agency Relationship - (b) Agency Costs